The Ultimate Itinerary for Adventure Travel in New Zealand

 Abel Tasman National Park

-Golden sand beaches, lush native forests, beautiful blue waters teaming with wildlife… The Abel Tasman National Park is best described as New Zealand’s little corner of coastal paradise.
+Golden sand beaches, lush native forests, beautiful blue waters teeming with wildlife… The Abel Tasman National Park is best described as New Zealand’s little corner of coastal paradise.
 It’s an excellent base for water activities, as well as one of New Zealand’s Great Walks.

 Abel Tasman for 1 Day